testing-cabal/testrepository/README.rst

 subunit or be converted into a subunit stream can be accepted).

 A mailing list for discussion, usage and development is at https://launchpad.net/~testrepository-dev - all are welcome to join.
-Some folk hang out on #testrepository on irc.freenode.net.
+Some 'folk' hang out on #testrepository on irc.freenode.net.

 CI for the project is at https://travis-ci.org/testing-cabal/testrepository